Easy to Find Archery Competitions Near You 2023

 Field Archery

-Field archery is slightly different than target archery as the shooting takes place in fields or the brush.
-Competitive field archers typically walk in groups of 4 around a marked course in wooden or open landscape.
-Arrows are still shot to the same place, but the size and type of targets, as well as scoring, differs.
+Field archery is slightly different from target archery as the shooting occurs in fields or the brush.
+Competitive field archers typically walk in groups of 4 around a marked course in the wooden or open landscape.

 -